aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 ```
 {"embedding":[...]}
 ```
-where the length of the embedding array matches the value you specify for the stack parameter `EmbeddingsDimensions`.
+where the length of the embedding array matches the value you specify for the stack parameter `EmbeddingsLambdaDimensions`.